Updated on April 2nd, 2019

 Who can be a cosigner?

-Anyone who is over 21 and can prove independent means of income could be a cosigner, but that does not mean you should ask just anyone.
-Typically a cosigner is a family member or close friend that has a strong credit history.
+Any legal adult who can prove independent, sufficient means of income may be eligible to be a cosigner, however; that does not mean you should ask just anyone.
+Typically a cosigner is a family member or close friend that has a strong credit history with experience and success in paying down debt.
+Importantly, they also have to be willing to take on the responsibility of being a cosigner for your private student loan(s).

 What are the benefits of cosigning a private student loan?

-For student borrowers who are in school and need private loans, the addition of a cosigner can improve the chances for approval or mean a lower rate with a private loan.
-It is a great way for a parent to help a child without directly paying for their education.
+For student borrowers who are in school and need a private loan(s), the addition of a cosigner can improve the chances of approval and/or a lower interest rate.
+It is a great way for a parent, relative, or friend to help a student without directly paying for their education.

 What are the risks of cosigning a private student loan?

-Cosigners are liable for the payments along with the primary borrower.
-For example, if the primary borrower misses a payment, the lender will come to the cosigner for money.
+Cosigners are liable for loan payments along with the primary borrower.
+For example, if the primary borrower misses a payment, the lender may require the cosigner to cover it.

-It also means that the cosigner’s credit history is now linked to the loan.
-If the loan goes into default, the credit histories of both the borrower and co-signer will be affected.
+It also means that the cosigner’s credit history is linked to the loan.
+If the loan goes into default, the credit histories of both the borrower and cosigner will be affected.

 Can a borrower get student loans without a cosigner?

 Only private student loan lenders or refinancing companies can require students to have cosigners.
 Federally guaranteed student loans, such as Stafford loans, do not require cosigners.
-However, a cosigner could improve your interest rate options if they have stronger credit than you.
+However, a cosigner could improve your interest rate options if they have stronger credit.

 Things to Consider Before Cosigning a Private Student Loan